Doishy/Doomsday-Codex/misc/Puzzles_CH2.md

 - In hand:  Act on Impulse, Dark Ritual, Doomsday, Laboratory Maniac, Lion's Eye Diamond, Lotus Petal, Rain of Filth
 - Opponent's Life: 20
 - Your life: 17
-- Opponent has a Leyline of Sactity, no other interaction
+- Opponent has a Leyline of Sanctity, no other interaction
 - Win this turn

 ### CH2.E